- Analytical Facilities

 Abby Metzger is a writer and the CEOAS Communications manager.
 She will answer questions about broad communications initiatives or media potential for a particular research project (see more below).

 Crystal Barnes is a graphic designer.
-She can help with design and layout of high-level college publications and is responsible for large-format printing.
+She can help with design and layout of high-level college publications.

 Ernie Colantonio is the web and database developer.
 He is responsible for developing and maintaining the college’s website and can answer questions about development of web pages for individual researchers or laboratories.

-David Reinert is a true Renaissance man – videographer, drone operator, scientific illustrator and back-up poster guru.
+David Reinert is a true Renaissance man – videographer, drone operator, and scientific illustrator.

 Nancy Steinberg is a writer and editor who prepares feature stories, web content, social media posts and other text for college communications.
 Got a story worth sharing?
 Talk to Nancy!